DSI-FDI/final-project/iteration_2_and_3_dsi.md

 ##### Girl summery

 The application uses the camera to analyze faces.
-If its the first time the user see a girl, then a summery is shown.
+If it's the first time the user see a girl, then a summary is shown.

 ![alt text](./sketches/2_summery.png "")

-The summery contains all the important information.
+The summary contains all the important information.
 Also there is some extra information that the user can show.
-This extra fields are configurated in the configuration view (continuous reading).
+This extra fields are configured in the configuration view (continuous reading).

 ![alt text](./sketches/3_summery_optionals.png "")